patriciarrs/Java-Programming-Nanodegree/src/_3advancedjavaprogrammingtechniques/_6introductiontoconcurrentprogramming/README.md

 5. The **main thread** calls the *join* method.
 6. This method *waits* for the **2nd thread** to finish and then *destroys* the **2nd thread**.
 7. "Hello, world!" has been printed to the terminal.

-## Virtual Threads

-- A Thread in Java, creates a **virtual thread** that's managed by the JVM.
-- With **virtual threads** the program could create 10,000 Threads, even if the computer's CPU only supports 4 threads.
-- **Virtual threads** can create the *illusion* of having multiple threads, but a program will not be able to achieve parallelism unless the computer the program is running on supports real threads managed by the operating system.

 # Thread Execution Order